-This subject offers you the opportunity to try and make sense of events that shape our daily lives, from choosing what to have for lunch and how much tax we have to pay, to the impact of the UK’s decision to leave the European Union.
-It involves important theory from thinkers (both historic and contemporary) but seeks to apply it to real events from the past, today and the future.
+This subject offers you the opportunity to try and make sense of events that shape our daily lives.
+We’ll look at why it is so difficult to pay ‘the right price’ for a car and we’ll examine the impact of the UK’s decision to leave the European Union.
+We’ll look at the ideas of great thinkers (both historic and contemporary) and seek to apply them to real events from the past, in the present and potentially in the future.

 How is the course assessed?

 You will complete three examinations at the end of the two-year course, including multiple choice, data response and essay questions.